How to install WSL on Windows 10 (2024)

 4. Search for PowerShell, right-click the top result, and select the Run as administrator option.

-5. Type the following command to set Windows Subsystem for Linux 2 your default architecture for new distros that you install, and press Enter:
+5. Type the following command to set Windows Subsystem for Linux 2 as your default architecture for new distros that you install, and press Enter:

 wsl --set-default-version 2